Explained: How the border will reopen in five stages

 The Government said the March reopening step should help bring in workers for the tourism, hospitality, wine and horticultural sectors.

-This stage should also expand border exceptions for other critical workers, as long as those workers earn at least $84,240 a year, or 50 per cent more than the media wage.
+This stage should also expand border exceptions for other critical workers, as long as those workers earn at least $84,240 a year, or 50 per cent more than the median wage.

 A third reopening step from Wednesday April 13 will allow up to 5000 international students into the country.